zepgram/magento2-fast-vm/Readme.md

 [See Rsync option](https://www.vagrantup.com/docs/synced-folders/rsync.html)

 ### NFS
-Recommended for both path ``root`` and ``app``<br>
+Recommended for ``root`` and ``app`` path<br>
-The most stable option, less performant than rsync but your files keep updated in real-time.
+The most stable option, less performant than rsync but files update is multilateral.

 [See NFS option](https://www.vagrantup.com/docs/synced-folders/nfs.html)

 ### Default
-Not recommended, can be used if you encountered issues with rsync and NFS options<br>
+Not recommended, can be used if you encountered issues with rsync and NFS options.

 [See basic usage](https://www.vagrantup.com/docs/synced-folders/basic_usage.html)

 ## Usage